wrinkled brown paper bags,

 Fish fry dimpled grin,

-she taught you the joy of
+she taught you the joy ofa perfectly fried piece

 of smelt,